-M: Recently, during a shift, a patient asked me which agency I worked for and if they were accommodating home health clients because she would be discharging soon.
+M: Recently while working a shift, a patient asked me what agency I worked for and if they did home health clients because she would be discharging soon.
 She wanted to request my services as a private duty nurse.
-Having that big of an impact on her completely wowed me.
+I was wowed knowing I had that big of an impact on her!

 How has COVID-19 changed your perspective of working as a CNA?

-What is your personal philosophy/code when dealing with patients?
+What is your personal philosophy/code when it comes to dealing with patients?

 M: The golden rule, ‘Do unto others as u would have them do unto you.’